 Today’s challenges are more complex than ever because they are part of complex societal, technological and environmental systems.
 And this does not only apply to the Covid-19 crisis.
 Many other challenges plague our society.
 Challenges are interrelated: tackling one today might raise issues tomorrow.
 Solutions that work in a context, might break into another.
 How to deal with our complex world, then?

 DesignLab developed the Responsible Futuring approach that builds upon the designerly tradition of design thinking (i.e., Dorst and Cross).
 It combines trans-disciplinary practices, responsible design and social involvement for societal impact through for example citizen science.
-The approach strives to enable creative collaboration and knowledge flow between engineers, social scientists, policymakers, and citizens.
+The approach strives to enable creative collaboration and knowledge flow between engineers, social scientists, businesses, policymakers, and citizens.
 It values stakeholders' expertise, yet, it stimulates stakeholders to go beyond disciplinary domains to become agents of change.

 We must take into account that tackling a challenge takes enormous social and moral efforts.
 Whatever solution we come up with, a technology, a product or a service, the intervention shapes us: it changes the way we interact and the way we live.
 It influences our norms and values in multiple and often unforeseen ways.
 It shapes human actions and practices.

 Many researchers already embrace transdisciplinary practices, but in most projects, researchers retain the role of facilitator and provider of knowledge.
 We believe that the expertise of citizens, industry, government, scientists and designers should be valued equally.
-We should promote a partnership in the design process: mindful of differences and capitalizing on the knowledge that each stakeholder can bring in the collaboration.
+We should promote a partnership in the design process: mindful of differences and capitalising on the knowledge that each stakeholder can bring in the collaboration.
 Other approaches and frameworks share our transdisciplinary focus, but they do not enable fully critical co-creation, co-design, co-imagination focusing on decision-making processes rather than shaping processes.

 Responsible Futuring is an approach to deal with complex societal challenges and positively impact the society of the now and future.
 DesignLab's approach is meant to enable societal stakeholders to reflect and understand a societal challenge and shape responsible technology and human-technology relations.
 Rather than starting from solutions and technology, our approach starts from society and its challenges.
 Responsible Futuring offers a combination of transdisciplinary practices, responsible design and co-design with societal stakeholders that makes it stand out in the current state of the art.